 Check it all because — many times — ticks can be removed (and killed) before they’ve actually bitten (below).

-Good news: the tick typically needs to be on you (sucking your blood and attached to you) for 36 to 48 hours before it can transmit the Lyme pathogen.
+Good news: the tick typically needs to be on you (sucking your blood and attached to you) for at least 36 to 48 hours before it can transmit the Lyme pathogen.
+Thus, this is why doctors stress that we should check our kids DAILY for ticks — if you miss it one day, you’ll catch it the next.

 An estimated 300,000 people in the US contracted Lyme Disease last year (2018), including my sister, who lives in Connecticut.
 The earlier you catch it and treat it, the better.
 Left untreated, Lyme Disease can wreak havoc on your long-term health and quality of life, causing symptoms like joint pain, fatigue and even heart problems.